 - Critical thinking

-To turn ideas into real things, people use various forms of technology.
+Technology is used in various forms to turn ideas into real things.
 3D printers, CNC machines, robotics, and the Internet of Things (IoT) are just a few of the implements that enable creators to transform imagination into reality.
-Kids in STEM learn about these tools and how to use them.
+Coding is also an important technology discipline.
+For that reason, kids in STEM learn about these tools and how to use them.

 Engineering is about designing, testing, and building.
 These skills are part of the STEM curriculum and sometimes require software or other tools.
 Kids may learn to use CAD/CAM software to design a part, analyze its physical properties, and generate the code required to actually make it on a 3D printer or CNC machine.